Nonce Words

 Hōfn

 The omens and warnings of Anything Can Happen and In Iowa ensure that the mere mention of natural phenomena in decline awakens fear of global threat.
 The first-person speaker recounts a personal experience flying above the massive glacier behind the town of Hōfn in south-east Iceland.
 Heaney toured Iceland in 2004 with piper Liam O’Flynn on a joint poetry/ music venture; en route to their next destination Heaney overflew ‘ this stony grey scar of ice …we learned that the ice is actually melting.
 As a ‘child of earth’ I’ve rarely felt more exposed’ (DOD p.411) Heaney writes his headline: an ice mass of huge magnitude is thawing: The three-tongued glacier has begun to melt.
-The Icelanders foresee a […]
+The Icelanders foresee a bleak […]

 On the Spot